Skip to content

 • PipeManager (mkpipe) — VFS named pipe lifecycle (created via sys_setattr upsert, read/write via sys_read/sys_write, destroyed via sys_unlink), per-pipe lock for MPMC safety.
 Reads are destructive (consumed on read).

-• RingBuffer (kpipe) — Lock-free SPSC kernel primitive (kfifo analogue), no internal synchronization.
-PipeManager wraps with per-pipe asyncio.Lock for MPMC safety.
-Direct RingBuffer access is kernel-internal only.
+• MemoryPipeBackend (kpipe) — Lock-free SPSC kernel primitive (kfifo analogue), no internal synchronization.
+Kernel manages pipe lifecycle directly.
+Direct MemoryPipeBackend access is kernel-internal only.

 DT_STREAM (StreamManager + pluggable StreamBackend):